odedsCoolScripts/vboxprov/README.md

 # vboxprov
-Provisioning VirtualBox with given .ova files
+Provisioning VirtualBox with given .ova files and send ssh commands

-# Project Title

-Simple overview of use/purpose.

 ## Description

-An in-depth paragraph about your project and overview of use.
+In this project we're also demonstrate how to run docker-compose to the created machines with Grafite, Grafana and Promitues

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* VBox host installed on a local machine
+* Internet access from VBox host

 ### Installing